Oil falls after U.S. drilling picks up

 U.S. output rose in September to 9.5 million bpd, the highest monthly output since 9.6 million bpd in April 2015, government data shows.
 On an annual basis, U.S. output peaked at 9.6 million bpd in 1970.

-Additional reporting by Aaron Sheldrick in TOKYO and Emily Chow in KUALA LUMPUR; Editing by David Goodman
+Additional reporting by Aaron Sheldrick in TOKYO and Emily Chow in KUALA LUMPUR; Editing by Gareth Jones